-Central Hawke's Bay towns prepare to run out of water, critical water restrictions in place
+Central Hawke's Bay towns won't run dry today, but water conservation urged

 "What we don't know yet is how long it will take to make repair and if it is one break or multiple breaks along the one line.
 We also don't know how long it will take to reinstate the water line."

-Contractors are currently working to fix the line, and at one point the council said the towns may run out of water by 2.30pm, although this did not come to pass.
+Contractors were working to fix the line, and at one point the council said the towns may run out of water by 2.30pm, although this did not come to pass.

-Mayor Alex Walker said council is hoping to have the issue fixed later this afternoon but do not know exactly when it will be back up and running.
+Mayor Alex Walker said the council was hoping to have the issue fixed on Friday afternoon but it was difficult to say exactly when.

+She said they were managing to maintain the Waipawa water reservoir's level.

+"We're making good progress on getting the network back up and running.

 She said tankers and bottled water is on stand-by, and the council will let people know how to access this if need be.